W as the Edge of a Wedge: Bell Correlations via Constrained Colliders: The argument

-The obvious obstacle to applying the same story to the \V-shaped case is that the input variable at \textsf{C} in Figure~\ref{fig:V} does not seem to be a collider.
+The obvious obstacle to applying the same story to the V-shaped case is that the input variable at \textsf{C} in Figure~\ref{fig:V} does not seem to be a collider.
 In the familiar case, in which the measurement is simply \textit{prepared} in a particular initial state at \textsf{C}, that initial state is obviously not influenced by the measurement settings at \textsf{A} and \textsf{B}.

 However, this is not the relevant case to consider.
-After all, the final state at \textsf{M} isn't affected by Alice and Bob's choice of measurement settings, in the case in which it is constrained, as in Figure~\ref{fig:W2}.
-In that case, the outcome at \textsf{M} is fixed by the boundary constraint.
+After all, the final state at \textsf{C} isn't affected by Alice and Bob's choice of measurement settings, in the case in which it is constrained, as in Figure~\ref{fig:W2}.
+In that case, the outcome at \textsf{C} is fixed by the boundary constraint.
 What matters is that it's a collider \textit{when not constrained.}

-So in the \V-shaped case, too, we need to consider the unconstrained case.
-Unlike in the \W-shaped case, however, the unconstrained \V-shaped case is highly unusual, and can easily escape notice altogether.
+So in the V-shaped case, too, we need to consider the unconstrained case.
+Unlike in the W-shaped case, however, the unconstrained V-shaped case is highly unusual, and can easily escape notice altogether.
 We are going to propose two ways to bring it into view.
 One of them is \textit{local,} in the sense that it focuses simply on experiments like that shown in Figure~\ref{fig:V}, and proposes a technique to make the initial variable unconstrained.
 The other is \textit{global,} in that it asks us to consider whatever time-asymmetric feature of reality normally gives us control of the initial but not the final conditions of experiments, and consider an idealised regime in which that feature is absent.
 (We will call this the \textit{constraint-free regime}.)